AishwaryaBaluri/Projects-Portfolio/Customer Retention Analysis Dashboard.README.md

 ### Analysis and Insights
 This dashboard section delves deep into the patterns and trends identified through the visualizations, offering strategic insights:

--**Proactive Interventions:** Based on the identified high-risk segments, suggesting targeted interventions that the retention team can initiate to reduce churn.
+- **Proactive Interventions:** Based on the identified high-risk segments, suggesting targeted interventions that the retention team can initiate to reduce churn.

--**Customer Segmentation:** Highlighting specific demographic and service-related attributes that contribute to higher churn rates, allowing for customized retention strategies.
+- **Customer Segmentation:** Highlighting specific demographic and service-related attributes that contribute to higher churn rates, allowing for customized retention strategies.

 ## ✍️ Conclusion